sigasi/sigasi_insights/content/opinion/emacs/no-vhdl-rename-emacs-vhdl-mode.md

 Disclaimer
 ----------

-Sigasi’s rename refactoring is still inaccurate in some cases: for functions, procedures and enumeration literals.
+Sigasi's rename refactoring is still inaccurate in some cases: for functions, procedures and enumeration literals.
 This is because these elements can have their names [overloaded](http://en.wikipedia.org/wiki/Method_overloading).
 This is, however not a fundamental limitation.
-It is just something we haven’t gotten around to yet.
+It is just something we haven't gotten around to yet.